rick/resume/index.md

 ##### [GitHub, Inc.](https://github.com/)

 > **Developer _(6/2012 - 12/2014)_** - Hired to "perform a rescue mission ... on github.com".
 Invented tools and techniques to allow for radical re-engineering of GitHub systems.
 Part of a 4-person team which safely replaced the entire permissioning and organizational back-end of the core product.
 Contributed to projects across the organization.
+Invented [scientist](https://github.com/github/scientist).

 ##### [OGC](http://www.ogtastic.com/)